-The Company incurred a \$171 million net loss during the first quarter of 2005 compared to a net loss of \$182 million in the same period last year.
-The Company's first quarter 2005 results were impacted by the continuing increase in fuel prices, offset by only a modest improvement in unit revenues (passenger revenue per available seat mile), a benefit of \$69 million related to certain excise tax refunds relating to prior years - - \$55 million in aircraft fuel expense and \$14 million in interest income - - and a \$27 million decrease in depreciation expense related to a change in the depreciable lives of certain aircraft types.
+The Company recorded net earnings of \$41 million during the second quarter of 2005 compared to a net loss of \$13 million in the same period last year.
+The Company's second quarter 2005 results were impacted by the continuing increase in fuel prices, offset by an improvement in unit revenues (passenger revenue per available seat mile) and a \$27 million decrease in depreciation expense related to a change in the depreciable lives of certain aircraft types described in Note 4 to the Condensed Consolidated Financial Statements.

-Fuel price increases resulted in a year-over-year increase of 35.6 cents per gallon for the first quarter (including the benefit of the 7.5 cents per gallon impact of the fuel excise tax refund discussed above).
-This price increase negatively impacted fuel expense by \$259 million (including the benefit of the \$55 million fuel excise tax refund discussed above) during the quarter based on fuel consumption of 729 million gallons.
+Fuel price increases resulted in a year-over-year increase of 52.2 cents per gallon for the second quarter.
+This price increase negatively impacted fuel expense by \$391 million during the quarter based on fuel consumption of 749 million gallons.
 Continuing high fuel prices, additional increases in the price of fuel, and/or disruptions in the supply of fuel would further adversely affect the Company's financial condition and its results of operations.

-Mainline unit revenues increased 3.7 percent for the first guarter due to a 4.3 point load factor increase, offset by a 2.1 percent decrease in passenger yield (passenger revenue per passenger mile) compared to the same period in 2004.
-The Company believes this decline in passenger yield is due in large part to a corresponding decline in the Company's pricing power.
+Mainline passenger unit revenues increased 7.0 percent for the second quarter due to a 3.8 point load factor increase and a 1.9 percent increase in passenger yield (passenger revenue per passenger mile) compared to the same period in 2004.
+Although load factor performance continues to show significant year-over-year improvement, passenger yield remains depressed by historical standards.
+The Company believes this depressed passenger yield is due in large part to a corresponding decline in the Company's pricing power.
 The Company's reduced pricing power is the product of several factors, including: greater cost sensitivity on the part of travelers (particularly business travelers); greater competition from low-cost carriers and from carriers that have recently reorganized or are reorganizing, including under the protection of Chapter 11 of the Bankruptcy Code; significant increases in overall capacity during 2004 and continuing into 2005 that exceeded economic growth; and, more recently, fare simplification efforts by certain carriers.
 The Company believes that its reduced pricing power will persist indefinitely and possibly permanently.

-During the first quarter, the Company continued to work - under the basic tenets of the Turnaround Plan - with its unions and employees to identify and implement additional initiatives designed to increase efficiencies and revenues and reduce costs.
-As part of this effort, it recently announced jointly with Transport Workers Union leadership from American's Maintenance and Engineering Center in Tulsa, OK an initiative to transform the Tulsa maintenance center into a future profit center.
-In addition, American and all of its unions jointly issued a statement during the first quarter regarding defined benefit pension plan legislation that supports a position that better protects employees' retirement benefits by making it more flexible and affordable for companies to fund them.
+The Company continues to work - under the basic tenets of the Turnaround Plan - with its unions and employees to identify and implement additional initiatives designed to increase efficiencies and revenues and reduce costs.
+During the second quarter, the Company's numerous network, product and other initiatives implemented during the past several years continued to benefit its financial results.
+In addition, its employees showed a remarkable ability to efficiently and courteously handle the record load factors during the quarter.
 The Company will continue to work with its labor unions and employees as its business partners on the need for continuous improvement under the Turnaround Plan.